The induction of Goods and Services Tax (GST) in India is a significant shift from the current...

 Merger and Acquisition involves a process of combining two companies into one single entity known as business consolidation.
 To attain accelerated growth and corporate restructuring companies in India, the process of M&A has become very vital.
 A process typically takes place when two companies of the same size, recognize advantage the other offer with regards to sales, capabilities, and efficiencies.
 This a kind of business alliance used by companies either to grow or to expand its business.
-In this article, we will discuss about GST on Merger & Acquisition
+In this article, we will discuss about GST on Merger and Acquisition.

 Merger and Acquisition both are the different words used where “Merger” is used to the merging of two companies where one of the company continue to exist.
 Whereas, “Acquisition” refers to the acquisition of assets by one company from another company.
 The process of merger and acquisition represents the eventual change for a business.